Skip to main content

 Northern hemisphere summer (May–Aug) Iceland: Midnight sun, Sólheimajökull hikes at optimal conditions, but more crowds and less ice at Diamond Beach.
 NZ: Full summer, best conditions.

-Northern hemisphere autumn (Sep–Nov) Iceland: Often the best overall combination — returning ice, autumn colors, fewer crowds.
+Northern hemisphere autumn (Sep–Nov) Iceland: Often the top overall combination — returning ice, autumn colors, fewer crowds.
 NZ: Shoulder season, good value.

 The Decision Questions